As they say, history does not repeat itself, but it rhymes.

 Say you went to Harvard University and seek a job at a Fortune 100 company.
 The employer will require that your degree be validated by the university itself.
 But, what if in contrast you seek a local job where having classmate validation is enough to prove your degree?
 Either way, the onboarding process should be frictionless and indistinguishable.

-On one occasion in the Metaverse you might interact with 10 of your classmates who've been verified by your university.
+On one occasion in the virtual world you might interact with 10 of your classmates who've been verified by your university.
 You see this on their reputations and send requests for each to verify you also went to Harvard.
 7 out of 10 approve your verifiable credential and your reputation has grown!

 The following week you might be spending time on a different platform and stumble upon a previous employer.
 Already going through the hiring process they know your history so again you request they verify you went to Harvard.
 Another verifiable credential approved and organic step in your reputation history!